crane-strategy/BEPI/README.md

 # Need

-A bipartisan approach is needed for using blockchain to modernize local, state, and federal elections.
+A bipartisan approach for modernizing local, state, and federal elections with blockchain technology.

 # star-kiss

-The STAARCQIS ("Star-Kiss") Model is a set of bipartisan guiding principles to modernize local, state, and federal election policies and systems with blockchain.
+The STAARQIS ("Star-Kiss") Model is a set of bipartisan guiding principles to modernize local, state, and federal election policies and systems with blockchain.

 **Secure**: Ballots cannot be leaked, thrown out, falsified, or cast multiple times;